Exploring the Historic Places at Dybbøl in Southern Jutland

 Near Dybbøl Mill at Dybbøl Banke, the History Centre Dybbøl Banke (Historiecenter Dybbøl Banke) is a site where you can step directly into the War of 1864 and the other battles sweeping across Dybbøl Banke more than a hundred years ago.

-Inside the soldiers’ town you will get the chance to explore the nearly authentic soldiers’ barracks and to hear the cannon balls being fired in the museum area featuring a highly spectacular museum building.
+Inside the soldiers’ town, you will have the chance to explore the nearly authentic soldiers’ barracks and hear the cannon balls fired in the museum area featuring a highly spectacular museum building.
 The remarkable structure was designed by the architects Ernst Lohse and Michael Freddie, and it rises as a unique building in the landscape.

-Wrapped in explicit war symbols, and with all its odd angles and uneven surfaces full of details relating to the war and arms being used, it appears as a building veritably sinking into a chaotic battlefield.
-This is in stark contrast to the peaceful Dybbøl Mill just a stone’s throw away.
+Wrapped in explicit war symbols, with odd angles and uneven surfaces full of details relating to the war and arms used, it appears as a building veritably sinking into a chaotic battlefield.
+The contrast is stark to the peaceful Dybbøl Mill just a stone’s throw away.
 A visit here is unquestionably a way to relive the Battle of 1864!

 Now that you are close to the German border as defined by Flensburg Fjord, you may enjoy an excellent hike in the Danish/German borderlands along the old Gendarme Path (Gendarmstien).

-The historic Gendarme Path has in fact been declared a ‘quality trail’ ensuring nature hiking in a varied landscape consisting of woodlands, bogs, meadows and coastal areas, as well as it provides surprising, panoramic views and interesting cultural sights along the way.
+The historic Gendarme Path has been declared a ‘quality trail’ ensuring nature hiking in a varied landscape consisting of woodlands, bogs, meadows and coastal areas, and providing surprising, panoramic views and fascinating cultural sights along the way.

-The track used to be the ‘line’ where the Danish officers (‘gendarmes’) were patrolling regularly to guarantee that no illegal activity was undertaken between the two countries and that no smugglers were operating during the day or during the night hours.
+The track used to be the ‘line’, where the Danish officers (‘gendarmes’) patrolled regularly to guarantee that no illegal activity happened between the two countries and that no smugglers were operating during the day or the night hours.

-The Gendarme Path stretches all 84 km past Padborg, Gråsten, Dybbøl, Sønderborg and Høruphav, and it was being used by the border gendarmes from its establishment in 1839 right until 1958!
+The Gendarme Path stretches all 84 km past Padborg, Gråsten, Dybbøl, Sønderborg and Høruphav, and the border gendarmes used it from its establishment in 1839 right until 1958!

-The brickworks was established by a local farmer in 1732, and part of the bricks produced here were used to rebuild the houses in the Danish capital after the Fire of Copenhagen of 1728.
+The brickworks were established by a local farmer in 1732, and part of the bricks produced were used to rebuild the houses in the Danish capital after the Fire of Copenhagen of 1728.
 The brickyard remained in operation until 1968.
-Today, it is a unique place to learn about the old bricks industry.
+Today, it is a unique place to learn about the old brick industry.

 Gråsten Palace is known as the Royal family’s summer residence.

-Originally, in the 16th century, the Palace was erected as a hunting and leisure site, but it unfortunately burned down as early as in 1757 – after it had been converted to a baroque palace by Chancellor Frederik Ahlefeldt.
-After the fire a new palace construction replaced the original complex.
+In the 16th century, the Palace was erected as a hunting and leisure site, but, unfortunately, it burned down as early as 1757 – after it had been converted to a baroque palace by Chancellor Frederik Ahlefeldt.
+After the fire, a new palace construction replaced the original complex.

 In recent times, Gråsten Palace has been the late King Frederik and Queen Ingrid’s property, and she organised a lovely flower garden there.
 After his, and later her death in 2000, it has been used by Queen Margrethe, her husband Henrik and the younger generation of the Royal family.

-On the Als side of Sønderborg you will arrive at Augustenborg, a small town featuring one of the most impressive baroque palaces in Denmark – definitely worth a visit although there is no access to the interior of the castle.
+On the Als side of Sønderborg, you will arrive at Augustenborg, a small town featuring one of the most impressive baroque palaces in Denmark – worth a visit, although there is no access to the interior of the castle.

-Back in time the famous Danish author Hans Christian Andersen visited the place – and maybe found inspiration here for one of his fairy tales.
-Later, it served for a number of years as a psychiatric hospital.
+The famous Danish author Hans Christian Andersen visited the place – and perhaps found inspiration here for one of his fairy tales.
+Later, it served for many years as a psychiatric hospital.

 Do you need inspiration for cultural things to do in Copenhagen?
 Find it here: 9 Awesome Things to Do in Copenhagen